 Today Lindy Leonhardt the head of admissions at ISPP (a Move to Cambodia advertiser) helps guide new expats through what they should consider when researching and choosing an international school in Cambodia.
+This post was originally written a few years ago, but Lindy has updated it in 2021 with information for the COVID-19 era.

 So, what should be considered when you are trying to make sense of it all and decide what is best for your child?